system-pclub/rust-programming-challenges/README.md

 ## 1. Artifact Expectation

-The collected data and the scripts of our paper are released in this repository.
+The collected data and the scripts to analyze the data are released in this repository.
-The detailed study results are released in an excel file.
+The detailed study results are released in a Google excel file.
 Our scripts are implemented either in Python or in R.
 All Python scripts can be exercised by Python-3.6 or a higher version.
 All R scripts can be exercised by R-3.6 or a higher version.
-We also prepare a virtual machine image with pre-installed Python and R to ease the reproduction of our data analytics.
+We also prepare a VM image with pre-installed Python and R to ease the reproduction of our data analytics.
 Users can open the image with VirtualBox 6.1 or a higher VirtualBox version.